Garrison Golf Tournament attracts 500 golfers from across Pakistan

-The Garrison Golf Tournament 2023, which attracted more than 500 golfers from across the country, concluded at Lahore Garrison Green.
+LAHORE-The Garrison Golf Tournament 2023, that attracted more than 500 golfers from across the country, concluded at Lahore Garrison Green.

 The colorful opening ceremony of the tournament was presided over by Maj Gen Qaiser Saman, GOC 10 Div, and Brig Bilal Sarfaraz, President Lahore Garrison Green.
 More than five hundred golfers from various clubs in several categories participated in the tournament, which included AAA Associates’ Lahore golf team including Wajid Riaz, GM Sales, Umar Ijaz, Branch Head Lahore, and Rana Rehan, Sales Consultant.

 The concluding ceremony was attended by a large number of renowned golfers, army officers, and their families.
-The chief guests at the occasion included Lt Gen Salman Fayyaz Ghani, Core Commander 4 Core Lahore, Lt Gen (R) Khalid Maqbool (Ex-governor Punjab), Lt Gen (R) Tauqeer Zia (former PCB Chairman), and Lt Gen (R) Hilal Hussain (ex-President Pakistan Golf Federation).
+The chief guests at the occasion included Lt Gen Salman Fayyaz Ghani, Core Commander 4 Core Lahore, Lt Gen (R) Khalid Maqbool (Ex-governor Punjab), Lt Gen (R) Tauqeer Zia (former PCB Chairman), and Lt Gen (R) Hilal Hussain (ex-President PGF).

 It is worth mentioning here that AAA Associates has continued its efforts to support professional athletes and games in the country by organizing this grand corporate golfing tournament at Lahore.
 The major success of the event was that it attracted clubs and golfers from several cities in the country.